Welcome to the Design, Technology, and Society (DTS) Minor!

 - Any combination of four courses from the list below.
 This list will continue to grow as new courses are added.

 Students will know which HASS electives count towards the DTS minor by the ‘TS’ at the end of the course code.
-For example, 02.101TS.
+HASS electives with ‘HT’ at the end of the course code can also be counted.
+For example, 02.104TS, 02.135HT.

 - Declare DTS Minor before the beginning of Term 4.
 This can be done in the student portal.

-- Terms 6 through 8 – Enroll in one of the approved DTS electives from the table below.
+- Term 5 through 8 – Enroll in one of the approved DTS electives from the table below.

 Employment Prospects and Industry Support